Those giving hollow slogans like 'Beti Bachao' are 'saving rapists': Rahul on Bilkis Bano case | Law-Order

 ''Today, the question is about the respect and rights of the women of the country.
 Give justice to Bilkis Bano,'' the former Congress chief said.

+He said it was shameful that the convicts were welcomed as if they had won a gold medal.

+''The Congress party and I hope that the Supreme Court will give justice to Bilkis Bano and strict action will be taken against those who tried to ridicule this judicial system,'' he added.

-Bilkis Bano was gangraped in Gujarat's Randhikpur village and seven members of her family, including her three-year-old daughter, killed on March 3, 2002 in the Gujarat riots that broke out after the Godhra train burning.
+Bilkis Bano was gang-raped in Gujarat's Randhikpur village and seven members of her family, including her three-year-old daughter, were killed on March 3, 2002, in the Gujarat riots that broke out after the Godhra train burning.
 She was 21 years old and five months pregnant at the time.
-The convicts walked out of the Godhra sub-jail on August 15 after the Gujarat government allowed their release under its remission policy.
-A special CBI court in Mumbai on January 21, 2008, sentenced the 11 to life imprisonment on charges of gangrape and murder.
-Their conviction was later upheld by the Bombay High Court and the Supreme Court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)